b1tn3r/fuller-stack-boilerplate/README.md

 **Current** - Version 1.0

 This is the first version for this starter app.
 I imagine it will not be the only one.
-If I continue experimenting with this starter template, I will add in more optimization features such as Redis, an HTTP/2 server and possibly a switch from Mongoose to GraphQL with Apollo caching.
+If I continue experimenting with this starter template, I will add in more optimization features such as Redis, an HTTP/2 server, possibly a switch from Mongoose to GraphQL with Apollo caching, and setting up AWS SDK features to receive static assets from S3 remote storage.

 ## Authors